varshat/Pneumonia-detection/README.md

 # Pneumonia-detection
-This project will provide an overview of how to build a model from scratch to detect pneumonia using Tensorflow and Keras.
+This project will provide an overview of how to build a model from scratch to detect pneumonia/Covid using Tensorflow and Keras.